Here's My Story

 I started piano lessons at nine years old; Andy was already drumming in a rock band and I was learning drums from him as well.
 As it turned out, I developed a knack for picking up a new instrument and sounding better than horrible pretty quickly, eventually learning guitar, bass, vibes and of course piano and drums.
 My teacher, the lovably ancient Mrs. Foote (who would sit in my lessons with her Pekingese tucked under her arm while she wept loudly at how "beee-uuutifuly" I was playing) was less encouraging about my original compositions which began to emerge.
 (To all the parents out there--if your kid starts composing at nine, give her some room to develop those skills.
 She can always go back to practicing the Bach and Beethoven later.)

 Frustrated, I quit taking piano lessons and started to practice on my own for hours every day.
 My first band experiences, though, were as a drummer.
 There were lots of rehearsals with groups like Bass Four, The Shylords, Kong and other '60s garage bands.
-I was a rocker for certain, although I did listen to Ahmad Jamal's beautiful Poinsettia over and over to try to figure out what was going on.
+I was a rocker for certain, although I did listen to Ahmad Jamal's beautiful version of "Poinsettia" over and over to try to figure out what was going on.

 One day when I was probably 12, a young kid came up to me and asked if I wanted to sub for his jazz band's drummer.
 He twisted my arm by promising a payday of $5 or $10 for the gig, and the next thing I knew I was sitting in a rehearsal with four supremely talented young players: Nathan East on acoustic bass, Carl Evans Jr on piano, Hollis Gentry lll on sax and Casper Glenn on sax.
 It was the first time in my life that I'd even been the only white guy in the room, but I remember choosing not to feel intimidated.
 In fact, the vibe was so friendly and the laughter came so easily during setup that I had completely forgotten to panic about the fact that i knew NOTHING about jazz until Hollis--a handsome kid of about 14 with the poise and voice of an adult--called out the first tune (The Creator, by Pharoah Sanders).
 When I asked what I should play, Hollis grinned and said cooly "This is jazz, man--just play what you feel."